 Original format ISE - until 31 August 2015

-The information on this page is for the original format ISE exam, available until 31 August 2015.
+The information on this page is for original format ISE exams until 31 August 2015.
 Entries for ISE in this format are now closed.
 Exam sessions for revised format ISE are from:

 Trinity's ISE exams assess all four language skills – Speaking, Writing, Listening and Reading – interacting with each other as they do in the real world.
 An ISE exam forms a natural part of any course of English language study, undertaken in a group or individually.